dsernst/quotes/_posts/2015-05-31-send-programmatic-emails-with-google-app-script.md

 tags: [Google Apps Script, tips, cool, code, project, automation]
 ---

-I wrote a script that takes a bunch of spreadsheet data and emails a bunch of people programmatically, based on their addresses entered in the sheet.
-I was even able to send each of them specific data from the spreadsheet that was only relevant to them.
+I recently wrote a script that takes spreadsheet data to email a list of people programmatically, based on their addresses entered in the sheet.
+It's pretty easy to even send each specific data from the spreadsheet that's only relevant to them.

-You can see the code here: [http://github.com/dsernst/SpreadsheetAutoEmailer](http://github.com/dsernst/SpreadsheetAutoEmailer)
+You can see the basic code here: [http://github.com/dsernst/SpreadsheetAutoEmailer](http://github.com/dsernst/SpreadsheetAutoEmailer)

-I used it to send an email to 30 classmates from Hack Reactor.
-A lot of us haven't spoken in 3 months now, since the program ended.
-So it was really great to already be getting replies from some of them.
+As an example use-case, I used this to email 30 classmates from Hack Reactor, each with slightly different messages.
+Many of us haven't spoken since the program ended, so it was really great to already be getting replies.

 ![screenshot of sent emails](/images/programmatic-emails.jpg)

-This was a very useful script, and a great learning opportunity.
-It's super handy to know this technique is available again in the future.
+This was a quick and useful script, and a great learning opportunity.
+It's handy to know this technique is available in the future.